QubesOS/qubes-doc/common-tasks/usb.md

 ### R4.0, using salt ###

-To allow USB keyboard usage (including early boot for LUKS passphrase), execute in dom0:
+To allow USB keyboard usage (including early boot for LUKS passphrase), make sure you have the latest `qubes-mgmt-salt-dom0-virtual-machines` package (simply [install dom0 updates][dom0-updates]) and execute in dom0:

     sudo qubesctl state.sls qvm.usb-keyboard